lucifer911/zsub1x/README.md

 start the deamon by zsub1xd

+# Local wallet

+Once the script is done It will spit out a line that you need to enter into your masternode.conf file of your local wallet.

+MN-label VpsIpAddress:5721 Privatekey Taxid index

+Change it according to your needs, save the file and restart the wallet.
+Once wallet is started and fully sync then you can start you MN form masternode tab.

 I am not a developer.
 All credit go to Chaoabunga.I use his structure and change the codes to my needs.
 His github is https://github.com/chaoabunga